 • CFDs on Commodity Futures: No

 The Plus500 Futures Trading App is a breeze to use.
-It offers easy access to commodity futures and forex, crypto, interest rates, and equity indices futures.
+Catering to beginner traders, it offers easy access to commodity futures and forex, crypto, interest rates, and equity indices futures.
 I found a good range of standard and micro contracts with competitive commissions – micro contracts at $0.49 and standard contracts at $0.89 per contract.

 Pros